My attempt at visiting all 4 Disney parks in 1 day has me wondering… If you were a Disney character, who would you be?

-Our whole day plan revolved around our 7:40 pm dinner reservations at the Biergarten restaurant in Epcot’s Germany Pavilion.
-And if you say it seems like our whole lives revolve around German beer and food, you wouldn’t be mistaken.
-(What is with us?
-Geez.)
-Since we wanted to end visiting all 4 Disney parks in 1 day at Epcot, we started with the farthest away park, Magic Kingdom, and worked our way down.
-However, Magic Kingdom also had the earliest opening time of all the parks which should really be the deciding factor on where to start.
+Since we wanted to end our visit to all the Disney parks in 1 day at Epcot, we started with the farthest away park, Magic Kingdom, and worked our way down.
+However, Magic Kingdom also had the earliest opening time of all the parks.
+And that should really be the deciding factor on where to start.

 7:30 am – 7:46 am: Shuttle bus from All Star Movies Resort ⇢ Magic Kingdom